-Risk factors/confounding factors annotation
+Risk factors annotation

-To avoid any bias of confusion between the annotated adverse event and the identified antithrombotic, risk factors identified in the literature as "triggers" for bleeding and/or thromboembolic complications will also be annotated.
+Risk factors identified in the literature as "triggers" for bleeding and/or thromboembolic complications will also be annotated.
 A list of risk factors to be annotated is presented in Annex 2 (list established according to risk scores presented in the literature and validated by an expert group).